 1. Make the gutter as wide as it needs to be

 Text in books is often hampered by the arch of the open book and falls into the gutter, which causes text which is hard to read and annoys readers because the text on the inner right side and inner left side bends into the gutter.
 One reason why this happens, is because the designer has failed to make the gutter wide enough.

-Many books these days are perfect bound, the typical hot melt glue used dries very stiff and does not allow the book to lay flat, unlike cold melt glue which when dries is flexible and allows books to open much flatter (Kinross, 2007).
-For a perfect bound book the left and right inner gutters should be no less than 25mm each side.
+Many books these days are perfect bound, the typical hot melt glue used dries very stiff and does not allow the book to lay flat, unlike cold melt glue, which dries flexible and allows books to open much flatter (Kinross, 2007).
+For a perfect bound book, the left and right inner gutters should be no less than 25mm each side.

 2. Position columns in tables as close together as possible

 One way to position columns in a table is to space them out to fill the width of the table or main body text width, although this makes it harder for readers to read the table in a horizontal way.
 It is best to space columns horizontally with some space between them, but no less than 5mm.
 Creating tables which have columns horizontally spaced close together makes it much easier to read tables horizontally and also to link possible table headings to the left of table to other data to the right.

 3. Reflect the content and issues of the book in the book cover design